-- Oak Grove Park (OGP): Oak Grove Park (OGP) incorporates the Oak Grove Urban Renewal Area as delineated in the Oak Grove Urban Renewal Plan dated March 2017.
+- A. Purpose.
+Oak Grove Park (OGP) incorporates the Oak Grove Urban Renewal Area as delineated in the Oak Grove Urban Renewal Plan dated March 2017.
 OGP is a major gateway into Medway with access to Route 109 and Interstate 495.
 OGP is identified in the Medway Master Plan and the Oak Grove Urban Renewal Plan as an area targeted for development and reinvestment.
-The standards set forth herein for OGP are intended to: - a.
-Promote development that is consistent with the Oak Grove Urban Renewal Plan to facilitate new investment and create a vibrant, diverse, connected and resilient district. - b.
-Guide the physical character of development by providing context-based building and site development standards that reflect scale, design characteristics, and development patterns existing or envisioned for the district. - c.
-Create a public realm with high quality streetscape, enhanced outdoor recreation areas, and active public and publicly-oriented gathering spaces that enhance development and reinforce pedestrian orientation and multi-modal transportation in the district. - d.
-Encourage high quality housing production for a variety of age groups, household types, and income ranges. - e.
-Encourage a range of business development opportunities using the advantages of access to Route 109 and Interstate 495.

-Oak Grove Park (OGP) contains three subdistricts which are identified below and on the OGP Zoning District Map and Regulating Plan.
-The design and development standards for the OGP subdistricts are included in Section 9.9.

-1) Oak Grove Village Center (OGVC)

-- 2) Oak Grove Business Park (OGBP) - 3) Oak Grove Neighborhood (OGN)
+The standards set forth herein for OGP are intended to: - 1.
+Promote development that is consistent with the Oak Grove Urban Renewal Plan to facilitate new investment and create a vibrant, diverse, connected and resilient district. - 2.
+Guide the physical character of development by providing context-based building and site development standards that reflect scale, design characteristics, and development patterns envisioned for the district. - 3.
+Create a public realm with high quality streetscapes, enhanced outdoor recreation areas, and active public and publicly-oriented gathering spaces that enhance development and reinforce pedestrian orientation and multi-modal transportation in the district. - 4.
+Encourage a range of business development opportunities using the advantages of access to Route 109 and Interstate 495. - 5.
+Encourage high quality housing production for a variety of age groups, household types, and income ranges. - B. Designated Districts.
+Oak Grove Park (OGP) contains three subdistricts which are identified below and on the OGP Regulating Plan, which is integrated into the Town of Medway Zoning Map.
+The design and development standards for the OGP subdistricts are included in Section 9.10. - 1.
+Oak Grove Village Center (OGVC) - 2.
+Oak Grove Business Park (OGBP) - 3.
+Oak Grove Neighborhood (OGN)